DeSantis sells ‘Don’t Fauci My Florida’ merch as new coronavirus cases near highest in nation

 “I’ve become sort of, for some reason or another, a symbol of anything they don’t like” related to anything “contrary to them or outside of their own realm,” he said this spring.

 Florida has seen more coronavirus cases than most states, recording nearly 11,300 infections per 100,000 people to date.
-It ranks roughly in the middle for deaths per 100,000, according to data tracked by The Washington Post, while early East Coast hot spots such as New York and New Jersey have the highest fatalities per capita, followed by some Southern and Sun Belt states hit hard as the pandemic’s U.S. epicenters shifted.
+It ranks roughly in the middle for deaths per 100,000, according to data tracked by The Post, while early East Coast hot spots such as New York and New Jersey have the highest fatalities per capita, followed by some Southern and Sun Belt states hit hard as the pandemic’s U.S. epicenters shifted.

 About 47 percent of Floridians are fully vaccinated, and the state is projected to reach 70 percent vaccination — the Biden administration’s original nationwide goal for July 4 — in late August, according to a Post analysis.
 Most covid-19 deaths are occurring among the unvaccinated.

-To critics, DeSantis spurned medical experts in a public health crisis that overwhelmed hospitals and has led to more than 38,000 deaths in his state.
+To critics, DeSantis spurned medical experts in a public health crisis that overwhelmed hospitals and has led to nearly 39,000 deaths in his state.
 But others have cheered DeSantis for prioritizing the economy.

-In May, the state ranked roughly in the middle of states on unemployment, according to the latest federal data, and averaged 7.7 percent in 2020, slightly below the national average of 8.1 percent.
+In May, Florida ranked roughly in the middle of states on unemployment, according to the latest federal data, and averaged 7.7 percent in 2020, slightly below the national average of 8.1 percent.

 Read more: